 series cell (8 plates) if using 13.8 operating volts.
 The most

-restrictive drawback to consider is how long it takes a 7 series cell to
+restrictive drawback to consider is how long it takes a 7 cells in series to

 warm up to a high enough temperature to get decent gas production.
 When

 driving a car, we do not have the luxury of having the cell sitting on a

 bench for hours to reach decent gas production.
 We want good gas

 production within a few minutes of driving.
 Another drawback of the 7

 series cell is that it needs 2 times more electrolyte in order to pass